Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Tessellation.md

 - HDRP does not support tessellation for [ray tracing](Ray-Tracing-Getting-Started.md), tessellated meshes fall back to a non-tessellated version.
 - When using world-space displacement, the object can expand out of its original bounds.
 You need to adjust the bounds manually to get correct rendering.
 - Motion vectors do not work correctly if the tessellation factor differs for vertices between two frames.

+## Performance
+- Enabling the Tessellation option have an extra GPU cost, even if the tessellationFactor is 0.0 or 1.0.
+It is recommened to have additional LOD with shader without tessellation enabled for good performance.
+- Tessellation is an expensive GPU operation and it is often lest costly to pre-tessellate a mesh and doing vertex displacement than doing the tessellation process, but it have the benefit of being adapatative.